 Requirements for using PuTTY

-- The Raspberry Pi and the remote computer are connected to the same local network.
+- The Raspberry Pi and the remote computer needs to be connected to the same local network.

 - The Raspberry Pi has SSH enabled.
 Some Raspbian distributions have SSH enabled by default but can be configured using the Raspi-config tool.